-Visual Problems That Can Cause Headaches
+Certain Vision Problems May Cause Headaches

-- Strabismus, also called visual misalignment or crossed eyes: when the eyes aren’t lining up with each other and produce images in double vision
+- Strabismus: (also called visual misalignment or crossed eyes) when the eyes aren’t lining up with each other and produce images in double vision

 - Binocular vision dysfunction: when the eyes’ line of sight don’t match, and the eye muscles strain to produce a focused image

 If your headache is severe, something far more serious may be occurring.
-A sudden, severe headache can be a symptom of a stroke or a sight-threatening eye condition that requires immediate medical care.
+A sudden, severe headache may be a symptom of a stroke or a sight-threatening eye condition that requires immediate medical care.

 Acute angle-closure glaucoma: This occurs when fluid pressure builds inside the eye, leading to severe headaches, eye pain, blurry vision, and seeing halos around lit objects.

-- Giant cell arteritis: This occurs when the blood vessels’ inner linings swell, restricting blood flow.
+Giant cell arteritis: This occurs when the blood vessels’ inner linings swell, restricting blood flow.
 Symptoms include decreased vision and throbbing pain in the temples.

 Eye Health Centre serves patients from St. Albert, Edmonton, Spruce Grove, Fort Saskatchewan, and throughout Alberta.